CpanelInc/cpanel-node-api/README.md

 ### Pull requests

-We welcome pull request against the @cpanel/api library.
+We welcome pull requests against the @cpanel/api library.

-The maintainers will evaluate all pull request.
+The maintainers will evaluate all pull requests.
 Pull requests are subject to review by the maintainers.
 We may request additional adjustments to any submitted pull requests.

 Any code submitted via pull requests that is incorporated into the library will become the property of cPanel L.L.C. and will be published under the cPanel L.L.C. copyright and the MIT license.